Fredrik Ståhlberg

 Major General Nils Fredrik Adam Ståhlberg (born 24 August 1966) is a Swedish Army officer.
-He currently serves as the Deputy Chief of Joint Operations from 1 January 2023.
-Prior to that, Ståhlberg served as commanding officer of the Western Military Region (2013–2017), as Chief of the Land Component Command (2017–2018), as Deputy Chief of Army (2017–2020), as Deputy Vice Chancellor of the Swedish Defence University from 2020 to 2022 and as Deputy Director of Human Resources in 2021.
+Since April 2025, Ståhlberg serves as head of the Swedish delegation to the Neutral Nations Supervisory Commission (NNSC) in Korea.
+Prior to that, Ståhlberg served as commanding officer of the Western Military Region (2013–2017), as Chief of the Land Component Command (2017–2018), as Deputy Chief of Army (2017–2020), as Deputy Vice Chancellor of the Swedish Defence University (2020–2022), as Deputy Director of Human Resources (2021), and as Deputy Chief of Joint Operations (2023–2025).

 Early life

 Ståhlberg was born on 24 August 1966 in Skövde, Sweden.
 He grew up in Karlsborg and moved to Skövde in 1986 to do his military service as company commander in Skaraborg Regiment (P 4).
 Then he had no intention of becoming an officer but the plan was to study economics at the University of Gothenburg, but his platoon leader saw the potential and encouraged him to apply for officer training.